rastrsound/rastrsound.github.io/README.md

 <br>
 Tässä installaatiossa käytetty radioteleskooppi ja signaaliketju ovat taiteilijoiden rakentamia.
 <br>
-Erityiskiitokset Juha Liljalle (StealthCase) kokeellisen komposiittiantennin suunnittelusta ja rakentamisesta.
+Erityiskiitokset Juha Liljalle (Stealthcase) kokeellisen komposiittiantennin suunnittelusta ja rakentamisesta.
 <br>
 <br>

 The radio telescope and signal chain used in this installation were built by the artists.
 <br>
-Special thanks to Juha Lilja (StealthCase) for the design and construction of the experimental composite antenna.
+Special thanks to Juha Lilja (Stealthcase) for the design and construction of the experimental composite antenna.